 Deputy Director & Lead Lobbyist

-Anne received her Bachelor of Science degree in environmental policy analysis and planning from the University of California at Davis and a Masters of Environmental Law from Vermont Law School.
-She spent two years in the Peace Corps as an environmental education volunteer in paraguay.
+Anne received her B.S. in environmental policy analysis and planning from the University of California at Davis and a Masters of Environmental Law from Vermont Law School.
+She spent two years in the Peace Corps as an environmental education volunteer in Paraguay.

 Contact Anne at: [email protected]